ggambini99/ggambini99/README.md

 # Hi there, I'm Guilherme Gambini 👋

 - 🔭 I’m currently working as a fullstack developer at Integration Consulting.
-- 🌱 I’m currently studying a lot of ReactJS but also .NET, GoLang, NodeJS and React Native.
+- 🌱 I’m currently studying a lot of ReactJS but also .NET, NodeJS and React Native.
 - 💬 Ask me about [React, React Native, Javascript]
 - 📫 How to reach me: [![Linkedin](https://img.shields.io/badge/Meu%20Perfil-Linkedin-lightgrey)](https://www.linkedin.com/in/guilherme-gambini/)
 - 😄 Pronouns: Him/His